Alfons1Qto12/pp-portfolio-classifier/readme.md

 - New version of the script might use different colours than the original version when it needs to assign them.
 (Exiting colour assignments are anyway kept when a taxonomy is updated).
 - This version updates the name of the geographic region "Europe Emerging".
 So if you run the script on an xml from a previous version, this category will be recreated from scratch and colours, balancing weights, etc. will not be maintained.
 (If you want to keep them, rename it manually from "Europe Emerging / Russia" to "Europe Emerging" before you run the script).
 - If you have issues with fetching data, try deleting the files cache.sqlite ~~and isin2secid.json~~.
 Sometimes this helps :-).
 (Use of isin2secid cache disabled on Feb 8th 2025).
+- I recommend not to use values above 100 for top holdings retrieval, if you plan to use the xml in PP in the longer run.
+The GUI of PP easily gets overloaded with the large numbers and you might not be able to edit the securities anymore.
+(But of course, it doesn't harm to open a throw-away copy of an xml file with thousands of holdings; and pp_data_fetched.csv will also have them all).

 ## Installation
 requires Python 3, git and Portfolio Performance.